datadrivers/terraform-provider-nexus/docs/resources/privilege_repository_view.md

 page_title: "Resource nexus_privilege_repository_view"
 subcategory: "Privilege"
 description: |-
-  Use this resource to manage a privilege for a Script
+  Use this resource to manage a privilege for a repository view
 ---
 # Resource nexus_privilege_repository_view
-Use this resource to manage a privilege for a Script
+Use this resource to manage a privilege for a repository view
 ## Example Usage
 ```terraform
 resource "nexus_privilege_repository_view" "example" {